 How To Do 4 Hammer Curls And An Isometric Bicep Hold And Pulse

 Start standing with feet shoulder-width apart and core engaged.
 Hold one dumbbell in each hand at your sides, palms facing in towards each other (hammer curl or overhand grip).

 Keeping your elbows locked by your sides, squeeze your bicep muscle to curl the weights up to shoulder-height.

-With control, lower dumbbells back down to starting position.
-Perform 4 hammer curls.
+With control, lower the dumbbells back down to the starting position.
+Repeat to perform 4 hammer curls.

-Then hold your bicep curl half way in the hammer curl position (elbows at 90 degree angles) and pulse for a four-count.
+Then hold your bicep curl halfway in the hammer curl position (elbows at 90-degree angles) and pulse for a 4-count.

-5. 2 Reverse Grip Rows + 2 Bicep Curls
+2 Reverse Grip Rows And 2 Bicep Curls

 Targets: The lower back, upper back (lats and rhomboids) and bicep muscles.